borchsenius/favorite-frameworks/demonstration/README.md

 # Favorite Frameworks web app
 This is a demonstration web app that use angular 4, bootstrap 4 and font awesome 4.7.
+The hero management from [Tour of Heroes](https://angular.io/tutorial) is implemented.
+Prerequisites npm, typescript and git.

+  `$ npm install -g @angular/cli`

  `$ git clone git@github.com:LundOgBendsen/ufm.git`

  `$ cd demonstration`